Hazardous Materials Incidents

 - Without endangering yourself and other personnel, contain the spill if possible.
 This will reduce the spread and danger of contamination.

 - Do Not walk into or touch any spilled material.

 - Avoid inhalation of gases, fumes and smoke even if no hazardous materials are involved.

 - The individual in charge at the spill should evacuate the affected area at once and seal it off to prevent further contamination.

-- Anyone who may be contaminated by the spill is to avoid contact with others as much as possible, remain in the area and give their name and other information to Public Safety personnel in the area.
+- Anyone who may be contaminated by the spill is to avoid contact with others as much as possible, remain in the area and give their name and other information to Campus Security personnel in the area.